Stepwise Tutorial: How to Create Remote Desktop SSH Tunnel Using PuTTY

 How to Remote Desktop through SSH?

 I use RDP to get a connection to a remote server.
-Recently, I was told that I could remote into another computer with a higher level of security by tunneling RDP over SSH with PuTTY.
+Recently, I was told that I could remote into another computer with a higher level of security by tunneling RDP over SSH.
 As I always deal with sensitive and important information, I wanna give it a try.
 But I don’t know how to do it, can anyone tell me?"

 - Question from Reddit